fanf2/hg64/README.md

 concurrent insertion by multiple threads.
 In a multithreaded application, it's best to have a histogram per thread or per CPU, and merge them when you need to get system-wide counts.

+(The more recent code in the `without-popcount` and `multithreaded` branches both take less than 2.5 ms, nearly twice as fast, still with only one thread - I have not yet tested multithreded performance.)

 building